 There are a lot of “fraud schools” out there that claim to be associated with the Harvard University to pretend some kind of legitimacy.
-Unlike another course that popped up a few months ago that claimed to derive from Harvard University, the Extension School is a legitimate part of the Harvard University.
+Unlike another online photography course that popped up a few months ago that claimed to derive from Harvard University, the Extension School is a legitimate part of the Harvard University.

 Similar to the photography course of Marc Levoy, the following course is structured into different lectures, that can be either viewed on Youtube or read as slides.

 Unlike my very own experience of University lectures and slides, the PDFs of this course are actually very well structured and designed, making it my preferred choice to learn.

 The first few weeks of the class are devoted to the fundamental photographic exposure concepts.
 If you are a film photographer but haven’t yet moved into the realm of digital, this will ease the transition.
 If you are an existing digital photographer, this will be review at worst but, more likely, might fill some gaps or clear up some misconceptions.
 In either case, we quickly move into topics specific to digital photography and the elements required to understand the technology, terminology, and processes behind the art and the science.